Yinshangyi/Movies-FaceID/README.md

 ```
 --dataset : path to input directory of faces + images"
 --output_link : path to output model
+The model used in a K-Nearest-Neigbor model (KNN) which I believe is enough for such a task, but feel free to use other more advanced models such as SVM or Deep Neural Networks.
+In order to classify a face as "unknown" I have use the L2 distance with a certain threshold.
+You might have to adjust it if you feel that too much faces have been classified as "unknown" while they shouldn't have.

 ### Generate the video
 ```bash